opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 Morphological Operators
 -----------------------
-First of all we need to add a folder ``resource`` to our project and put the classifiers in it.
-In order to use the classifiers we need to load them from the resource folder, so every time that we check one of the two checkboxes we will load the correct classifier.
+First of all we need to define the two matrices of mopholocial operator dilation and erosion then with the methods erode and dilate of the class Imgproc we process the image twice in each operation, the result is the matrix morphOutput that will be the partial output.

 	.. code-block:: java